 However, SKM considered that the proposed 3.2% increase in 2014-15 has not been justified by Logan Water.
-SKM instead recommended that the increase be limited to the parameter set in the Logan City Council Budget Guide 2013-14 of 2.2%.
+SKM instead proposed that the increase be limited to the parameter set in the Logan City Council Budget Guide 2013-14 of 2.2%.

-The QCA accepts SKM's recommendations (Table 37).
+The QCA accepts SKM's proposals (Table 38).

-Table 37 Logan Water materials and services costs (\$m)
+Table 38 Logan Water materials and services costs (\$m)